 For nature and wildlife photography having a mobile house and office allows me to stay where the pictures are.
 I don’t need to rush and I can stay till I have all the pictures that I want.
 Then I can get something to eat or sleep in the Turtle.
 When shooting in the cold I can keep my gear warm and dry with a place to charge up the batteries should I need to.
 If I start to get chilled I can return to the heated comfort to recharge my batteries.

 One great thing with the entire Turtle line is the home away from home feeling.
 No matter where I park I have my home.

 I love having those extras when exploring and shooting to make life more enjoyable.
 I may head out for a couple hours but that soon turns into a day, or a day turns into two days.
 With the extras that I carry I am able to stay comfortable and safe in many situations no matter how long I am there.

-The Saskatchewan Sand Hills is just one example where this worked so well.
+The Saskatchewan Sand Hills is just one example of where this worked so well.
 It was a perfect location to shoot but it has zero amenities.
 I pulled up on a hot and dry day to find NOTHING!!
-For 30 minutes in all directions there was NOTHING!
+For 30 minutes in all directions, there was NOTHING!
 No hotels, No bathroom, No food.
-But with the White Turtle III there was home a few feet away!
+But with the White Turtle III, there was home a few feet away!
 I was comfortable and ready for a few days of shooting.